-Facilitated the formation of National Taskforce for Rabies for Guinea.
+GARC facilitated the formation of a National Taskforce for Rabies Control and Prevention for Guinea.

 Rabies Elimination Progress